The Caldon Canal is named after the village of Caldon (or Cauldon) but doesn't go within three miles of it.

 The Second Tramroad

-This allowed a less severe incline to be cut out of the valley side through Harston Wood and on across Whiston Common.
+Secondly, a more thoroughly engineered route with a more even gradient was cut out of the valley side through Harston Wood and out onto Whiston Common.

-Low embankments, much easier to spot in the landscape today, also helped to even out the route.
+From there on to the quarries, more substantial embankments, much easier to spot in the landscape today, helped to drain and even out the new route.

 The Third Tramroad